Twice Toothpaste Co-Founder Julian Levine shares his top 3 pieces of advice for seed stage founders

 Brothers Julian and Cody Levine are the founders of Twice, a direct to consumer brand selling premium toothpaste in two formulas: Early Bird, flavored with wintergreen and peppermint to wake you up, and Twilight, a soothing blend of lavender, vanilla and peppermint to help you head to bed.

-The Levine brothers — and their Grammy winning business partner Lenny Kravitz — founded Twice after going on a volunteer dental mission to the Bahamas in 2015, Julian Levine tells MarketFit @ Rho, the official blog of Rho Business Banking.
+The Levine brothers — and their Grammy winning business partner Lenny Kravitz — founded Twice after going on a volunteer dental mission to the Bahamas in 2015, Julian Levine tells Ali, Head of Community at Rho.

 “Our dad is a dental expert, and he started a non-profit with our mom which is called GLO Good Foundation.
 They bring dental professionals to underserved communities,” Levine says.
 “Cody and I went with them on a mission to Eleuthera in the Bahamas, which is a community that Lenny Kravitz, who has been one of my dad’s patients and close friends for over a decade, calls home.”

 After seeing the impact proper oral care had on the community, Kravitz and the Levine brothers felt compelled to find a way to help.

 “I was an investor before and Cody was a marketer.
 We had no intention of starting a toothpaste business or an oral care business,” Levine says with a laugh.
 “But what we saw on this mission was how a healthy smile can give you confidence.
 This inspired us to bring that feeling to more people around the world, with a product and brand that would make an impact.”

 The trio founded Twice in 2017, and spent 18 months developing a formula without ingredients that may be harmful or unnecessary, like parabens or sulfates, while incorporating clean options like Vitamins A, C and E along with fluoride.
 To serve its mission, 10 percent of Twice’s profits go back to GLO Good.